stefanholek/gpgkeys/README.txt

 1. Providing a sensible subset of GnuPG commands, and

-2. Using TAB completion to streamline the input process and guide the user through key management tasks.
+2. Using tab completion to streamline the input process and guide the user through key management tasks.

 Example Session
 ---------------

-Everything in gpgkeys can be TAB completed: commands, help topics, option flags, key ids, user names, file names, shell commands, and keyserver URLs.
+Everything in gpgkeys can be tab completed: commands, help topics, option flags, key ids, user names, file names, shell commands, and keyserver URLs.
 ::